Adaptive Modular Geometric Control of Robotic Manipulators: INTRODUCTION

-Over the past two decades, geometric control on Lie groups has demonstrated substantial advantages in modeling, control, estimation, and learning for multi-body systems.
-Foundational developments such as PD control on the Euclidean group~\cite{bullo_murray_1995} were followed by intrinsic control designs on SE(3), including quadrotor control~\cite{lee2010geometric} and geometric impedance control for manipulators~\cite{seo2023geometric}.
-A key strength of the geometric framework lies in its unified treatment of position and orientation errors, in contrast to conventional Cartesian approaches that handle them separately.
-This intrinsic representation not only improves tracking performance but also enhances learning-based methods success rate, as shown in~\cite{seo2023contact}.
-Beyond control, geometric principles have been successfully applied to inertial parameter identification~\cite{lee2018geometric, lee2019geometric} with adaptation laws that ensure physical consistency~\cite{lee2018natural}, as well as trajectory optimization on manifolds~\cite{alcan2025constrained}.
-Collectively, these results highlight the effectiveness of differential geometric formulations for interconnected multi-body systems.
+Motivated by this perspective, geometric control has emerged as a powerful framework for systems evolving on Lie groups and differentiable manifolds.
+Early contributions established intrinsic control formulations for mechanical systems, including PD control on the Euclidean group~\cite{bullo_murray_1995}, tracking control for fully actuated mechanical systems~\cite{bullo1999tracking}, and systematic differential-geometric treatments of mechanical control systems~\cite{lewis1995aspects}.
+Building on these foundations, recent studies have developed geometric control designs directly on \(SE(3)\), with applications including quadrotor control~\cite{lee2010geometric,zhou2026semi} and geometric impedance control for robotic manipulators~\cite{seo2023geometric}.
+A key advantage of the geometric framework lies in its unified treatment of position and orientation errors, in contrast to conventional formulations that handle them separately.
+This intrinsic representation has been shown to improve tracking behavior and to enhance the success rate of learning-based manipulation methods~\cite{seo2023contact}.
+Beyond feedback control, geometric principles have also been employed in dynamic parameter identification~\cite{lee2018geometric,lee2019geometric}, physically consistent adaptive control~\cite{lee2018natural}, trajectory optimization on manifolds~\cite{alcan2025constrained}, equivariant robot learning~\cite{seo2025se}, geometry-aware movement primitives~\cite{abu2020geometry}, and stable skill learning on Riemannian manifolds~\cite{saveriano2023learning}.
+Collectively, these results demonstrate that differential geometric formulations provide both conceptual clarity and practical advantages for the analysis, control, and learning of robotic manipulators \cite{murray1997nonlinear}.

-Modularity is a favorable and scalable design paradigm for complex robotic systems, enabling subsystem-level design, reduced computational burden, structural flexibility, and systematic stability analysis.
-A prominent realization of this philosophy is virtual decomposition control (VDC)~\cite{zhu2010virtual}, which decomposes a multi-body system into dynamically consistent subsystems interconnected through virtual power flows.
-VDC has demonstrated high-performance precision control for modular robots~\cite{zhu2011virtual} and has undergone continued theoretical development, including subsystem-based observer–controller duality~\cite{humaloja2021decentralized}, extensions to strict-feedback structures~\cite{koivumaki2022subsystem}, and practical implementations with robustness guarantees on complex robotic platforms~\cite{hejrati2023physical,koivumaki2015stability, hejrati2025impact}.
-These developments establish VDC as an efficient and scalable framework for highly interconnected multi-body systems.